FullMoonIssue/subtitler/README.md

 This project aims to manage the subtitles time translations.

+The supported subtitles extension is .srt.

 ## Domain

 ### Block

-A block is formed with :
+A block (in a .srt file) is formed with :

 - an identifier (the number of the block)
 - a begin time